Kdacones94/Kdacones94/README.md

         - Open Data for Constituents
         - A Desire to Give Back to My Community

+Outside of that I am eager to start to change my relationship with open source development by going from consuming the incredible free tools and resources to maintaining and contributing to those same tools.

 - 📫 How to reach me kyledaconespam@icould.com